THE MOST POPULAR (& BEAUTIFUL) GRAY-BLUE BLEND PAINT COLOURS

 - Network Gray really is a gray with undertones, the colour isn’t obvious enough to take over unless you’re sensitive to colour

-- Sherwin Williams Uncertain Gray, which is a wink lighter, grayer and bluer
+- Sherwin Williams Uncertain Gray, which is a touch lighter, grayer and bluer

 - Benjamin Moore Marina Gray, just a bit softer

-Jubilee is one of the best blue-gray-purples as the blue still shows up enough to the party without the purple going too dominant.
+Jubilee is one of the best blue-gray-violets as the blue still shows up enough to the party without the violet going too dominant.

 - Jubilee has an LRV of 45, so just a nice moderate medium-toned paint.
 If you still haven’t read up on LRV – TWO SLAPS WITH A WET NOODLE (here’s the link)